 Where does the name 'Wedunit' come from?

-Wedunit is the name of our hobby farm property, it's pronounced we-dunit (as in we done it).
+Wedunit was the name of our hobby farm property, it's pronounced we-dunit (as in we done it).
 I guess one of our predecessors was really glad they got here.

-"It is my pleasure to create unique, custom one-of-a-kind jewellery pieces, all designed and hand made by me.
-You can always be assured that your special treasure is unlike any other piece on earth, because I do not make exact duplicates of my creations.
-From the designing to the creating, quality control and finally packing and posting -- I handle everything myself so that you'll have the very best products and services possible.
+"It is my pleasure to create unique, wearable jewellery pieces.
+From the designing to the creating, quality control and finally packing and posting -- I handle everything myself so that you'll have the very best products and service possible.

 I do not offer gems and jewellery for sale, that I would not wear myself.
 I stand behind every single piece I make.
 Much thought, time and effort goes into design and creation of my jewellery.
 This is not a hobby for me but a career and business.

-I have been making and selling my jewellery for over 9 years now and I am most grateful to all my wonderful customers for their trust and support.
-We will continue to serve you with even greater dedication and quality, as it is most important for us, that you should be very happy with your new piece of jewellery.
+I have been making and selling my jewellery for over 10 years now and I am most grateful to all my wonderful customers for their trust and support.
+I will continue to serve you with even greater dedication and quality, as it is most important for me, that you should be very happy with your new piece of jewellery.

 All designs, pictures, and descriptions are the sole property of WEDUNIT Jewels.